underworlds-robot/underworlds/doc/installation.rst

 Ubuntu/Debian
 -------------

-The only mandatory prerequisite is the Python bindings of ``ZeroMQ``.
+The only mandatory prerequisite is the Python bindings of ``gRPC``.

 On Ubuntu/Debian::

-    apt-get install python-zmq
+    pip install grpcio

 ``pyassimp``, ``python-OpenGL`` and ``pygame`` are also necessary to use the 3D mesh loader and the 3D scene viewer.
 On Ubuntu/Debian::